 Hall is a marketing whizz, experienced producer, and an advocate for accessibility at every level, from workplace hiring, to narrative, to technology.

 Getting to work

 The clearest step to making the industry more accessible is improving labour policies and procedures.
-Movements such as Games Workers Unite Australia are addressing poor work practices, and Hall is hopeful that disabled people will play a guiding role as the movement continues to grow.
-'The reality is, disabled people tend to leave the industry completely if they are subject to crunch culture because it is able to cause physical, mental and emotional harm a lot more quickly - we're already burning the candle at both ends.'
+Movements such as Games Workers Unite Australia are addressing poor work practices, and Hall believes that disabled people need to be at the centre of this growing movement: ‘The reality is, disabled people tend to leave the industry completely if they are subject to crunch culture because it is able to cause physical, mental and emotional harm a lot more quickly – we’re already burning the candle at both ends.’

 Accessibility is for everyone